ljufa/rsplayer/README.md

 | **Windows** | `rsplayer_windows_amd64.exe` — just run it | `rsplayer-desktop_windows_amd64.exe` |

 After starting the server, open `http://localhost:8000`.
 On Windows, installed ASIO drivers can be selected in Settings → Audio interface.
 More in the [macOS](https://ljufa.github.io/rsplayer/#/installation?id=macos-experimental) and [Windows](https://ljufa.github.io/rsplayer/#/installation?id=windows-experimental) guides.

+### Android

+Download `rsplayer-desktop_<version>_android.apk` from the [latest release](https://github.com/ljufa/rsplayer/releases/latest) and open it on the phone (Android 8.0+).
+The full player runs inside the app: put music in the shared **Music** folder, grant the media permission on first start, and playback works offline with lock-screen controls.
+Details in the [Android guide](https://ljufa.github.io/rsplayer/#/installation?id=android-beta).

 > ASIO is a trademark and software of Steinberg Media Technologies GmbH.